qiuxintao101/cobra/docs/detail.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
-  String, deafult 'false'.
+  String, default 'false'.

 Details
-  This parameter is use to decide the on and off for the motif enrichement and clustering analysis.
+  This parameter is use to determine if motif enrichement and clustering analysis is performed.

 ``bam_sort``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
-  String, deafult 'true'.
+  String, default 'true'.

 Details
-  This parameter is to flag if the bam files provied for input are sorted or not.
+  This parameter is needed to flag if the bam files provieded input are sorted or not.
+If set to 'false', *CoBRA* will automatically sort and reorder the bam files.

 ``CNV_correction``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
-  String, deafult 'false'.
+  String, default 'false'.

 Details
-  This parameter is to flag if the CNV correction should be perfomed or not.
+  This parameter is required to flag if CNV correction should be perfomed or not.